Biswajit-17/Biswajit-17/README.md

 ### ML & AI · Probably Debugging Something Right Now

-**Machine Learning and AI practitioner** building things at the intersection of data, models, and real-world problems — not just notebooks, but actual deployable stuff with APIs and containers.
+**Machine Learning and AI practitioner** building things at the intersection of data, models, and real-world problems, not just notebooks, but actual deployable stuff with APIs and containers.

-Currently deep into **Agentic AI** — teaching models to take actions, not just answer questions.
+Currently deep into **Agentic AI**, teaching models to take actions, not just answer questions.

 ---